How to Setup Gmail in Outlook.

 This tutorial is written for every user that wants to handle Google Gmail messages to Microsoft Outlook.

 Step 1.
-Enable GMAIL POP or IMAP Access.
+Enable Forwarding in GMAIL for POP or IMAP.

 If you want to receive your GMAIL messages in Outlook or another email client program, you must first enable the IMAP & POP3 access on your Google Mail Account settings.